RNAS Culdrose: Merlin

-814 Naval Air Squadron and 820 Naval Air Squadron operate the AgustaWestland Merlin HM2 primarily in the carrier based anti-submarine warfare role.
-The Merlin is fitted with an advanced sensor suite of active/passive sonics, Orange Reaper Electronic Support Measures and Blue Kestrel radar and provides a strong force in under-water warfare and anti-surface unit warfare.
-The unit's various roles include protecting the Royal Navy against surface and sub-surface threats, command and control, transport, evacuation and Search and Rescue capabilities.
+814 Naval Air Squadron and 820 Naval Air Squadron operate the AgustaWestland Merlin HM2, primarily in the carrier based anti-submarine warfare role.
+The Merlin is fitted with an advanced sensor suite of active / passive sonics, Orange Reaper Electronic Support Measures and Blue Kestrel radar, and provides a strong force in under-water warfare and anti-surface unit warfare.
+The unit's various roles include protecting the Royal Navy against surface and sub-surface threats, command and control, transport, evacuation, and Search and Rescue capabilities.

-824 Naval Air Squadron is the Merlin Operational Conversion Unit, incorporating the Operational Evaluation Unit flight.
-The Merlin Training Facility (MTF) is part of 824 NAS, and is a first in that it encompasses pilot, observer, aircrewman and engineering training under one roof.
-The facility comprises a Cockpit Dynamic Simulator (CDS), three Rear Crew Trainers (RCT), six Part Task Trainers (PTT), computer-based training (CBT) classrooms, a Mechanical Systems Trainer (MST) and a Weapon Systems Trainer (WST).
+824 Naval Air Squadron is the Merlin Operational Conversion Unit (OCU), incorporating the Operational Evaluation Unit flight.
+The Merlin Training Facility (MTF) is part of 824 NAS, and is a first in that it encompasses pilot, observer, aircrewman, and engineering training under one roof.
+The facility comprises a Cockpit Dynamic Simulator (CDS), three Rear Crew Trainers (RCT), six Part Task Trainers (PTT), computer-based training (CBT) classrooms, a Mechanical Systems Trainer (MST), and a Weapon Systems Trainer (WST).